gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Add-AIPScannerScannedFileTypes.md

 # Add-AIPScannerScannedFileTypes

 ## SYNOPSIS
+**Relevant for:** AIP classic client only, and deprecated.

 Adds new file types to a configured list of file types to scan or exclude from scanning by the Azure Information Protection scanner.

-**Relevant for:** AIP classic client only

 ## SYNTAX